 In 2018, the Bank's ATM network reached 648 units, compared to 641 a year earlier.
 This reflects the development of its terminal network, including the installation of new devices with Cash-in functionality, while maintaining optimal efficiency according to specific locations, workload and volume of transactions.
-Separately, Fibank's subsidiary bank in Albania has its own network of ATM terminals.
-For further information about the card business of First Investment Bank - Albania Sh.a. see section "Business review of subsidiary companies".

 As at 31 December 2018, the POS terminal network of First Investment Bank increased to 10,210 units compared to 9,887 in the previous year.
 Fibank aims to develop and offer competitive conditions to both merchants and cardholders in order to further stimulate this type of payments.